Altaks/NixOS-polarflake/README.md

 ```

 > [!CAUTION]
-> Once the script ends, you've installed the configuration, the last thing you need to do is to **reboot** your system, using the `sudo reboot now` or the UI.
+> Once the script ends, you've installed the configuration, the last thing you need to do is to **reboot** your system, using the `sudo reboot now` command or the UI.

 > [!IMPORTANT]
 >
 > #### Updates :
 > Once you've installed the configuration, you won't get updates without re-executing the `./install.sh` script.
 The system will create a new generation providing newer versions of the software and use them instead of the previously installed versions.
+>
+> If you want the updated version of this configuration and not only the software within it, simply `git pull` in this folder and you'll be able to fetch the new configuration if there's any new content
 >
 > #### Removing previous generations :
 > During a system rebuild, NixOS keeps the old configuration in a generation, that stays on your PC until you tell the OS to remove the fallback generations.
 These generation take up a lot of storage capacity, because there are copies/duplicates of the same software libraries etc...